kriskonina/postschema/README.md

     * limit (must be of `fields.Integer` type)
     * order_dir (must be of `fields.String` type, values either `ASC` or `DESC`)
     * order_by (must be of `Array` type)
-- `default_get_critera`: Function or callable taking one positional argument - an aiohttp Request object.
+- `default_get_critera`: A callable taking one positional argument - an aiohttp Request object.
 Expected to return a dictionary including query criteria for the GET operation if no query payload is provided.

 - `__table_args__`: Passed to SQLAlchemy model's Meta class